ChristChurchMayfair/ccm_jekyll_site/londonliving/index.md

   when: 19:30 Thursday 23rd May
   price: £15 includes food and one complimentary drink
   where: Christ Church Mayfair, Down St, W1J 7AN
-strapLine: How the Christian faith speaks hope to uncertainty
-blurb:  <p><i><b>London:Living?</b></i> is a series of a podcasts and events that look into the challenges we face as modern Londoners, and how the Christian faith speaks hope into uncertainty.</p> <p>You can find episodes on all good podcast services including <a href="https://christchurchmayfair.org/">Apple Podcasts</a> and <a href="https://christchurchmayfair.org/">Spotify.</a></p>
 ---

 London:Living?